BjornMelin/ai-job-scraper/docs/adrs/ADR-008-optimized-token-thresholds.md

 ## Decision

 We will adopt **Fixed 8000 Token Threshold** to address hybrid local/cloud processing routing.
-This involves using **tiktoken** for accurate token counting configured with **cl100k_base encoding** and **tenacity retry patterns** for robust cloud fallback.
+This involves using **tiktoken** for accurate token counting configured with **cl100k_base encoding** and **LiteLLM retry patterns** for robust cloud fallback.
 This decision supersedes any conservative threshold assumptions from initial architecture.

 **Rationale**: The 8000-token threshold achieves optimal balance with 95% cost reduction ($50 → $2.50/month), 98% local processing rate, and simple single-parameter configuration while staying well within Qwen3 model capabilities and maintaining extraction quality.